* This is the Professional Version. *

 Hepatic fibrosis itself does not cause symptoms.
 Symptoms may result from the disorder causing fibrosis or, once fibrosis progresses to cirrhosis, from complications of portal hypertension.
 These symptoms include variceal bleeding, ascites, and portosystemic encephalopathy.
 Cirrhosis can result in hepatic insufficiency and potentially fatal liver failure.

-Hepatic fibrosis is suspected if patients have known chronic liver disease (eg, chronic viral hepatitis C) or if results of liver function tests are abnormal; in such cases, tests are done to check for fibrosis and, if fibrosis is present, to determine its severity (stage).
+Hepatic fibrosis is suspected if patients have known chronic liver disease (eg, chronic viral hepatitis C and hepatitis B [see Table: Characteristics of Hepatitis Viruses], alcoholic liver disease) or if results of liver function tests are abnormal; in such cases, tests are done to check for fibrosis and, if fibrosis is present, to determine its severity (stage).
 Knowing the stage of fibrosis can guide medical decisions.
-For example, screening for hepatocellular carcinoma and for gastroesophageal varices is indicated if cirrhosis is confirmed, but it is not indicated for mild or moderate fibrosis.
+For example, screening for hepatocellular carcinoma and for gastroesophageal varices is indicated if cirrhosis is confirmed, but it is generally not indicated for mild or moderate fibrosis.
 Also, if liver biopsy does not detect advanced fibrosis in patients with hepatitis C, many clinicians defer treatment with interferons because they anticipate that more effective, less toxic drugs will be available.